Mathieu-Desrochers/Schemings/documentation/units/jobs-queue.md

 jobs-queue-submit
 -----------------
 Submits a job to a queue.
-This is a non-blocking call.

 __jobs-queue-connection__
 A jobs queue connection.